SD AHEC Scholars:

-AHEC Scholars is a national honors program for health professions students interesting in supplementing their education by gaining additional knowledge and experience in rural and/or under-served urban settings.
+AHEC Scholars is a program for health professions students interested in supplementing their education by gaining additional knowledge and experience in rural and/or underserved urban settings.
 This is a longitudinal program with interdisciplinary curricula to implement a defined set of clinical, didactic, and community-based activities.
-All experiential or clinical training will be conducted in rural and/or under-served urban settings.
+All experiential or clinical training will be conducted in rural and/or underserved urban settings.
+The program is housed within Google Classrooms and has modules for didactic and clinical/experiential education and evaluation components for the program.

 Program duration is two years and includes the following for a total of 160 hours:

-- 80 hours community-based, experiential, or clinical training in rural and/or under-served area
+- 80 hours community-based, clinical/experiential training (hands-on) in rural and/or underserved areas

-- 80 hours didactic education (focused on six Core Topic Areas)
+- 80 hours didactic education (focused on leadership and the six Core Topic Areas)

 - Behavioral Health Integration